A BIT ABOUT US

 Linda Patterson, President

-Despite the necessary distance, we were able to post to our Facebook page from time to time, released regular newsletters and updated our website to keep New Brunswickers informed on crime prevention.
+We continue to post to our Facebook page and update our website to keep New Brunswickers informed on crime prevention and issues of importance.

-CPANB remains a valuable member of New Brunswick's Roundtable on Crime and Public Safety, the Board of Trustees Endowed Chair in Criminology and Criminal Justice at St. Thomas University and the Atlantic Coordinating Committee on Crime Prevention & Community Safety.
-As part of the Roundtable on Crime and Public Safety, CPANB serves on the Crime Prevention Conditional Grant Committee which granted over $500 000.00 to three programs in 2021: Stop Now and Plan, Youth Connections and Thrive.
-These programs target youth who are vulnerable to criminal behaviour and victimization.
+CPANB remains a valuable member of New Brunswick's Roundtable on Crime and Public Safety and a member of the Board of Trustees Endowed Chair in Criminology and Criminal Justice at St. Thomas University.
+We are also a member of the Atlantic Coordinating Committee on Crime Prevention & Community Safety.

 BOARD OF DIRECTORS